orjanv/booktoemail/README.md

 ```bash
 $ ./booktoemail.sh http://www.gutenberg.org/files/2591/2591.txt user@host.com
 ```
-)

 ## booktoblog
-booktoblog is a bash utility like that blogs the haikus found to a blogger blog using the googlecl tool
+booktoblog is a bash utility like that blogs the haikus found to a blogger blog using the googlecl tool.
+It also uses the findhaikus utility as the booktoemail.sh script does.

 ```bash
 $ booktoblog.sh filename
 ```

-### Crontab
+#### Crontab
 Make your script run daily with crontab

 ```bash